exoplatform/exo-documentation/README.md

 # KB Assets

 ## ⚠️ Warning:
-It is strictly prohibted to delete this branche or make this repository private!
+It is strictly prohibted to delete this branch or make this repository private!
 It will breaks Knowledge base import feature.